devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 The web deck can then be used with the same background image, and each button, encoder, or hardware image will be laid over the background at the very precise defined position and size.

 Of course, manual tweaking of position and sizes is sometimes necessary, but the gross work of estimation is completed in fun time.
-For instance image size may need to be evenly rounded to the same value for aesthetic layouts.
+For instance image size may need to be evenly rounded to the same value for all buttons for aesthetic layouts.

 ## Development Example